backdrop-contrib/login_security/README.md

     %site                  :  The configured site's name
     %uri                   :  The base url of the Backdrop site
     %edit_uri              :  Direct link to the user (name entered) edit page
-    %hard_block_attempts   :  Configured attempts before hard blocking the IP
-    %soft_block_attempts   :  Configured attempts before soft blocking the IP
     %user_block_attempts   :  Configured login attempts before blocking the user
-    %user_ip_current_count :  The total attempts for the name by this IP address
-    %ip_current_count      :  The total login attempts by this IP address
     %user_current_count    :  The total login attempts for this name
-    %tracking_time         :  The tracking time: in hours
     %tracking_current_count:  Total tracked events
     %activity_threshold    :  Value of attempts to detect ongoing attack.